timescale/docs/timescaledb/how-to-guides/hypertables/distributed-hypertables.md

 and non-distributed objects might not work as expected.
 For example, when you set permissions on a distributed hypertable, they work only if the roles are identical on all the data nodes.
-Additionally, if you `JOIN` a local table and a distributed hypertable, you need to the raw data from data nodes and perform the `JOIN` locally.
+Additionally, if you `JOIN` a local table and a distributed hypertable, you need to fetch the raw data from data nodes and perform the `JOIN` locally.

 ## Inserting data into a distributed hypertable